-Usually, when you shop for a ring, your jeweler will show you rings that already have a diamond in the setting.
+Usually, when you shop for a ring, your jeweler will show you a ring that already has a diamond in the setting.
 But if you would like to customize your ring further, consider semi-mount rings.
-These are a game-changer if you want to create something that’s highly customized.
+These are game-changer if you want to create something that’s highly customized.
 These rings are finished, but they come without a stone mounted on the ring, which gives you the ability to have more control over the finished product.

 Choose a Diamond Cut